mshpota/etch-a-sketch/README.md

 # ETCH-A-SKETCH

-This is an assignment from The Odin Project curriculum.
+This project is an assignment from The Odin Project curriculum ([https://www.theodinproject.com/](https://www.theodinproject.com/)).

+While working on this project,

+- I learned about CSS grid

+- Improved Javascript skills